 Phase one: A survey carried out by the STRC on the existing scientific network shows over 163 networks are managed by individuals or small groups of people with challenges of popularization, updating information, and funding, among others.
 The STRC obtained the data base of members of different networks and institutions and assembled over 2000 databases.
 Presently, however, the STRC is making follow ups, for some African Universities and research institution to furnish the network with their data bases.
 This activity is a continuous process throughout the life span of the project.
 The TWAS offers support and partnership to the STRC in the development of the AUNS project and graciously unveiled its database to the STRC, while The African Academy of Sciences (AAS) has applauded and welcomed the project and provided the AUNS with the database of its fellows.

 Phase two: The Network’s E-portal, modules, data base and digital library are in design stage where currently, the consultation between the STRC and the Management Information Service (MIS) Division has resulted to the decision that it is economical to out-source the hosting while a back-up should be maintained by the STRC.
-In September, 2014 a working session was held in Egypt between the STRC and the Bibliotheca Alexandrina (library of Alexandria) that resulted in the latter offering partnership to assist in the design, construction and hosting of the network portal.
+In September 2014, a working session was held in Egypt between the STRC and the Bibliotheca Alexandrina (library of Alexandria) that resulted in the latter offering partnership to assist in the design, construction and hosting of the network portal.

 Phase three: Functionalization and publicity of the network.